angular-devs-france/angular-tutorials/src/content/docs/legacy-course/task-listing/components-introduction.md

 - The HTML file represents the bones: it's the structure;
 - The TypeScript file represents the brain and muscles: it's the logic;
-- The CSS file is the person's appearance: how it will look.
+- The CSS file is the person's appearance: it'll look handsome if you're good at it!

 Each of these files is part of the component.